FDA concedes delays in response to baby formula shortage

 Califf said the FDA will seek new authority to compel companies to turn over key information.

+One consumer advocate said the evaluation doesn’t go far enough to fix the problems.

+“This internal evaluation treats the symptoms of the disease rather than offering a cure,” Scott Faber of the Environmental Working Group said in a statement.
+“Nothing in this evaluation addresses the fragmented leadership structure that led to critical communication failures.”

-The report was overseen by a senior FDA official who interviewed dozens of agency staffers.
+The FDA report was overseen by a senior official who interviewed dozens of agency staffers.
 It comes nearly eight months after the FDA shuttered Abbott’s Michigan plant due to safety concerns, quickly slashing domestic production within the highly concentrated formula industry.

 A company whistleblower had tried to warn the FDA of problems at the plant in September 2021, but government inspectors didn’t investigate the complaints until February after four infants became sick, resulting in two deaths.
 The FDA is still investigating links between those illnesses and the formula.